Regular readers of Just Publishing Advice will know that we also own Whizbuzz Books. The two sites have operated side by

-For authors who might be considering online book promotion, this article will give an outline view about how to use Whizbuzz Books to extend your book marketing reach.
+For authors who might be considering online book promotion sites, this article will give an outline view about how to use Whizbuzz Books to extend your book marketing reach.

 What Does Whizbuzz Books Do?

 Books and ebooks are now very much purchased online.
 Because of this fact, Whizbuzz Books specialises in social media, on-site, and SEO based book promotion to help you in marketing your book.

 Social media promotion is essential in today’s market.
 The Whizbuzz Books follower count is always growing, and currently has more than 630,000 real users on its numerous social network accounts.